elodiekane/elodiekane-portfolio/content/pages/about.md

 image_alt: Elodie's Headshot
 seo:
   title: About Elodie
-  description: This is the about us page
+  description: This is the about Elodie page
   extra:
     - name: 'og:type'
       value: website